phanirajkiran/tech-note/linux_kernel/memory-addressing.md

 However, the main problem with PAE is that linear addresses are still 32 bits long.
 This forces kernel programmers to reuse the same linear addresses to map different areas of RAM.

+## Translation Lookaside Buffers (TLB)

+Besides general-purpose hardware caches, 80x86 processors include another cache called *Translation Lookaside Buffers (TLB)* to speed up linear address translation.
+When a linear address is used for the first time, the corresponding physical address is computed through slow accesses to the Page Tables in RAM.
+The physical address is then stored in a TLB entry so that further references to the same linear address can be quickly translated.

+In a multiprocessor system, each CPU has its own TLB, called the *local TLB* of the CPU.
+When the *cr3* control register of a CPU is modified, the hardware automatically invalidates all entries of the local TLB, because a new set of page tables is in use and the TLBs are pointing to old data.

 # Paging in Linux

 Linux adopts a common paging model that fits both 32-bit and 64-bit architectures.
 Starting with version 2.6.11, a four-level paging model has been adopted: